-The City's investment in capital assets for the governmental activities (financed through taxes, intergovernmental revenues and other nonexchange revenues) and business-type activities (financed in whole or in part by fees charged to external parties for goods or services) as of December 31, 2017 amounted to \$87.98 million (net of accumulated depreciation).
+The City's investment in capital assets for the governmental activities (financed through taxes, intergovernmental revenues and other nonexchange revenues) and business-type activities (financed in whole or in part by fees charged to external parties for goods or services) as of December 31, 2018 amounted to \$92.6 million (net of accumulated depreciation).
 This investment includes land, infrastructure, buildings & improvements, equipment, furniture & vehicles and construction in progress.
 Major additions this year were:

-- Approximately \$3.7 million in depreciation increases to infrastructure, buildings and improvements, and equipment, furniture, and vehicles. - Construction in progress projects totaling \$1.4 million in utility service and \$870 thousand for government activity projects.
+- Approximately \$4.1 million in depreciation increases to infrastructure, buildings and improvements, and equipment, furniture, and vehicles. - Construction in progress projects totaling \$2.2 million in utility service and \$4.5 thousand for government activity projects.

-Overall investments in capital assets increased by a small margin of \$59 thousand from FY2016 to FY2017 due to a mixture of increase in assets and accumulated depreciation of infrastructure, buildings & improvements, and equipment, furniture & vehicles.
+Overall investments in capital assets increased significantly by \$4.7 million from FY2017 to FY2018.
+This is due to a mixture of increase in assets and accumulated depreciation of infrastructure, buildings & improvements, and equipment, furniture & vehicles.
+The majority of the increase is in sidewalk projects within the City.